MatrixPilot/MatrixPilot/MAVLink/README_MP.txt

 MAVLink include directories.
 It will also generate a python module for both creating and parsing the same messages.
 That will be in Tools/MAVLink/pymavlink/generator/python/mavlink_matrixpilot_v0.9.py .

-Currently we are using the MAVLink wire protocol0.9 (Mavlink version 2 in XML).
+We are using the MAVLink wire protocol 1.0.
-There is a 1.0 wire protocol in development.
+Mavlink wire protocol 0.9 is not supported.

 gen_matrixpilot.py currently has to be run from within a DOS window in Windows.